Book Now

 Bwindi National Park Logo

-July is one of the best months for visiting Bwindi impenetrable National Park because the month is dry with little rainfall and this keeps trails dry and slippery
+Bwindi in July – July is one of the best months for visiting Bwindi Impenetrable National Park because the month is dry with little rainfall, keeping the trails dry and less slippery.

-The vegetation in Bwindi during the month of July is usually scattered and very short which offers good views of the mountain gorillas and other wild animals like chimpanzees, monkeys among others
+The vegetation in Bwindi during July is usually scattered and short, offering good views of mountain gorillas and other wild animals like chimpanzees and monkeys.

-The temperatures in the month of July usually range from 22°C to 27°C during day time and from 7 to 16 °C during night time .
+Temperatures in July range from 22°C to 27°C during the day and from 7°C to 16°C at night.

 Gorilla permits sold in July are very expensive because it is the high season.

-Tourists booking to visit Bwindi must book in advance about 3 to 4 months prior to the trekking date .
+Tourists planning to visit Bwindi must book about 3 to 4 months before the trekking date.

-The advantage for visiting the park in July is that the weather is so good because of the sun shine received during the day which favours a great trekking experience .
+The advantage of visiting the park in July is that the weather is good due to the sunshine during the day, which makes for a great trekking experience.

-Tourists also have to expect some rain in the park being a tropical rainforest .
+Tourists should also expect some rain in the park since it is a tropical rain-forest.

-However the main disadvantage of visiting in July is that mountain gorillas move to the high altitudes in search of food due to scarcity.
+However, the main disadvantage of visiting in July is that mountain gorillas move to higher altitudes in search of food due to scarcity.

-Bwindi impenetrable National park lies in south western Uganda in the districts of kabale , kisoro and kanungu .
+Bwindi Impenetrable National Park is located in southwestern Uganda in the districts of Kabale, Kisoro, and Kanungu.

-Bwindi is a tropical rainforests that experiences tropical climate characterized by heavy rainfall ranging from 1400m to 1900m and mean temperature ranges from minimum of 7 to 15 degrees Celsius to a maximum of 20 to 27 degrees Celsius.
+Bwindi is a tropical rain-forest with a tropical climate characterized by heavy rainfall, ranging from 1400mm to 1900mm, and mean temperatures ranging from a minimum of 7°C to 15°C to a maximum of 20°C to 27°C.

-Bwindi is famous for mountain gorillas which has made it a popular destination for gorilla trekking world wide.
+Bwindi is famous for mountain gorillas, making it a popular destination for gorilla trekking worldwide.

-Bwindi consists of about 400 gorilla individuals habited in the 4 sectors of the national park.
+Bwindi is home to about 400 gorilla individuals living in the 4 sectors of the national park.

-The park is managed by Uganda wild life Authority a body in charge of national parks in the country .
+The park is managed by the Uganda Wildlife Authority, the body in charge of national parks in the country.

-The park covers an area of about 331 sq km in the highest parts of the kigezi highlands .
+The park covers an area of about 331 square kilometers in the highest parts of the Kigezi Highlands.

-From Entebbe or Kampala , Bwindi is 540km away and it takes about 9 to 10 hours by road to reach the park .
-It takes 1 hour and half to reach the park by air
+From Entebbe or Kampala, Bwindi is 540 km away and takes about 9 to 10 hours by road to reach.
+By air, it takes about 1.5 hours to reach the park.

-By and large , the month of July enables tourists have a more comfortable experience in the heart of nature.
+By and large, the month of July allows tourists to have a more comfortable experience in the heart of nature.

 Go Gorilla Trekking in Bwindi National Park